 “Negative views of Aboriginal peoples (13%).
 Just over one in ten expresses his or her first impression of Aboriginal peoples in clearly negative terms pertaining to special treatment or negative attributes.
 This includes mention of tax breaks and other rights and privileges (5%), reliance on welfare or government handouts (3%), that Aboriginal peoples are lazy or don’t work to contribute to society (2%), and generally negative feelings (3%).
 The proportion citing such impressions in urban Canada is essentially unchanged since 2009.”

 How do we put an end to these myths?
-By educating ourselves and others with the realities so we and they can counter the myths with facts.
+By educating ourselves and others about the realities so we and they can counter the myths with facts.
 Here are some of the most persistent myths:

 Indigenous Peoples get a “free ride”